-Id. at 272 (citations and internal quotation marks omitted).
+Sullivan, 376 U.S. at 272 (quotation and citation omitted).

 Although with respect to some institutions, such as religious institutions, I have come close at times to suggesting that they do have an intrinsic worth of their own.
-See generally Paul Horwitz, Churches as First Amendment Institutions: Of Sovereignty and Spheres, 44 HARV.
+See generally Paul Horwitz, Churches as First Amendment Institutions: Of Sovereignty and Spheres, 44 Harv.
 C.R.-C.L.
-L. REV. 79 (2009) (suggesting the role that churches may play as First Amendment Institutions); Paul Horwitz, Defending (Religious) Institutionalism, 99 VA.
-L. REV. 1049 (2013) (elaborating on First Amendment Institutionalism).
+L. Rev. 79 (2009); Paul Horwitz, Defending (Religious) Institutionalism, 99 Va.
+L. Rev. 1049 (2013).
 Nothing turns on that question here, and the degree to which these institutions seem intrinsically valuable, or are treated as such by the Constitution, may simply reflect how deeply embedded in our social framework these institutions are.
-See id. at 1053 ("[Churches and other First Amendment Institutions] developed alongside, and in some cases preexisted, the liberal state itself, and have long been coordinate parts of our broader social structure.
-The state and its limits-formed with these institutions in mind.
-No mysticism is required to suggest that this might be constitutionally relevant.").
+See id. at 1053 ("[Churches and other First Amendment]